omkar-patil25/tasky-application/README.md

 This application is developed using HTML5 , CSS , and ES6.
 Users can create their tasks and it is helpfull for their time management.
+In addition it helps in aligning all the data.